Pain and Inflammation in Pets

 Ear infections and UTI’s are unfortunately also common in many pets.
 These may be chronic in some pets, coming and going seasonally as the weather heats or seasons change.
 There also might be something in their diet that disagrees with your pet.
 This type of pain is often overlooked but should be a consideration for why our pets’ behavior can changed.

-While Pet CBD is not a recommended treatment for infections, many pets owners use it to alleviate the pain and discomfort from underlying issue with great success.
+While Pet CBD is not a recommended treatment for infections, many pets owners request it to alleviate the pain and discomfort from underlying issues.

 Skin conditions can drive your pet crazy